-Pietra (meaning “rock” in Italian) is a word that reminds us of the importance of a solid foundation when building anything that is to have strength, stability, and longevity.
-At Pietra Fitness, our “whole person” workouts are built upon this concept.
-We utilize physical exercise to promote core strength as a solid physical foundation for the rest of the body.
-For the soul, our workouts include prayer and meditations built upon the strongest of foundations: the rock of Christ and His Church.
+Pietra, meaning rock in Italian, is a word that reminds us of the importance of having a solid foundation when building anything that is to have strength, stability, and longevity.
+At Pietra Fitness, our whole-person workouts are built upon this concept.
+Every class incorporates physical exercise to promote core strength as a solid physical foundation for the rest of the body.
+For the soul, the workouts include prayer and meditations built upon the strongest of foundations: the rock of Christ and His Church.
 This powerful combination truly benefits the entire human person—restoring harmony and wholeness to both body and soul.

-Pietra Fitness exists to help people increase their faith, health, and well-being through Catholic prayer and spirituality and the physical practice of stretching and strengthening postures.
+Pietra Fitness exists to help people increase their faith and improve their health and well-being through Catholic prayer and spirituality and stretching and strengthening postures.
 You can improve your health, wellness, and happiness by strengthening your mental, physical, and spiritual foundations.
-We have worked hard to develop a program with a solid foundation in each of these areas so that, with God’s grace, you can rejuvenate, refresh, and restore your whole person – mind, body, and soul.
-It is our goal to help you achieve your optimal health regardless of age, physical limitations, and state of health.
+We have worked hard to develop a program with a solid foundation in each of these areas so that, with God’s grace, you can rejuvenate, refresh, and restore your whole person—body, mind, and soul.
+It is our goal to help you achieve your optimal health regardless of your age, physical limitations, and state of health.

 The wise man built his house on a rock.

 - The body is a dwelling place of the Holy Spirit—a house of God.
 St. Paul wrote, “Do you not know that your body is a temple of the Holy Spirit within you . . .”
 (1 Cor.
 6:19a).

 - God is the architect of the human body, as well as of the soul (CCC 362-366).
 Therefore, He is the sole designer of and authority on human form and function.
 As stewards of these amazing gifts, we must each strive to care for both our body and our soul.
 “Therefore glorify God in your body”(1 Cor.
 6: 20b).